pivotal-cf/docs-pks/create-vsphere-stemcell.hbs.md

 ## <a id='prerequisites'></a> Prerequisites

-Before you create a BOSH Windows stemcell for Tanzu Kubernetes Grid Integrated Edition on vSphere, you must have:
+Before you create a BOSH Windows stemcell for {{  vars.product }} on vSphere, you must have:

 * A vSphere environment.
 To ensure the VM hardware used by the stemcell is compatible with your deployment environment's ESXi/ESX host and vCenter Server versions, see